 The primary responsibilities of our audit committee will be to oversee the accounting and financial reporting processes of our company, and to oversee the internal and external audit processes.
 The audit committee will also assist the Board in fulfilling its oversight responsibilities by reviewing the financial information provided to stockholders and others, and the system of internal controls established by management and the Board.
+The audit committee will oversee the independent auditors, including their independence and objectivity.
 The audit committee will be empowered to retain independent legal counsel and other advisors as it deems necessary or appropriate to assist it in fulfilling its responsibilities, and to approve the fees and other retention terms of its advisors.
 We expect to adopt an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and the listing standards of the NYSE.

 Upon the completion of this offering, Donald C. Templin, Debra G. Coy and M. Max Yzaguirre are expected to be the members of our audit committee.
-The Board has determined that Donald C. Templin qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing

-Section 407 of the Sarbanes-Oxley Act and that each of Donald C. Templin, Debra G. Coy and M. Max Yzaguirre (i) meets the financial literacy requirements of the listing standards of the NYSE and (ii) is independent for purposes of Rule 10A-3 of the Exchange Act and under the listing standards of the NYSE.
+The Board has determined that Donald C. Templin qualifies as an "audit committee financial expert" as such term is defined under the rules of the SEC implementing Section 407 of the Sarbanes-Oxley Act and that each of Donald C. Templin, Debra G. Coy and M. Max Yzaguirre (i) meets the financial literacy requirements of the listing standards of the NYSE and (ii) is independent for purposes of Rule 10A-3 of the Exchange Act and under the listing standards of the NYSE.